 There Are Some Very Specific Things You Need To Include In This Report; In Order To Make It Viable For This Traffic Technique.

+First Of All, You Need To Make It Something So Revolutionary And So Exciting; That People Are Going To Want To Share It!

 This is a tall order; but unfortunately, you'll have to figure out yourself how to do it.
 Any advice, would only apply to a specific industry and not to Creating The Viral Report itself.